What is INPUT?

 If you are a member you can join a committee and by being part of a committee you are automatically an active member.
 Our active members are very important for us, because they organize most of our activities.
 Being an active member brings you, apart from sociability, a meaningful experience which boosts your CV.

-Among many activities, we organize an in-house day, a company visit, a workshop, and an annual symposium or congress.
+Among many activities, we organize a company visit, a workshop, and an annual symposium or congress.
 Apart from study-related activities, we also organize a couple of activities to extend networks, develop personal skills, and, overall, have a good time.
-More relaxing events, like our introduction camp for the freshmen or the study trip, are always popular among the students.
+More relaxing events, like our introduction camp for the freshmen or the study trip, are always popular among the students, the studytrip is canceled this year due to the developments around COVID-19.

 Signing up for the activities is mandatory most of the times, and can be done either by emailing the board, or by directly going to the INPUT room.
 Most activities don't cost more than a couple of euros which must be paid in cash or by card at the INPUT room before the activity begins.
 From now on this can also be done via our web shop!

-The INPUT room supervision is divided among the board.
+The INPUT room is closed for this semester, we are hoping to re-open after the winter break.
+The supervision is divided among the board.
 Every board members has one day in the week where they are responsible for the room.
 We call it room duty.
 The room is usually open from 10:30-15:30 on Monday till Thursday.
 Sometimes the opening hours are different.
 To be up to date, follow our Facebook page!

 What is the difference between Study Associations and Student Associations?